Sofia Kenin has solved most things in her path in 2020. Iga Swiatek is her next problem.

 She suffered a 6-0, 6-0 loss to Victoria Azarenka at the Italian Open in Rome, the kind of defeat that can burrow in a player's mind — especially on clay, a surface Kenin admits to disliking up until last year, when her third-round upset over Serena Williams at the French Open gave her a newfound confidence on the red dust.
 Kenin had never been past the quarterfinals in a clay-court event before now.

-After tennis returned from its coronavirus hiatus, Kenin pushed through training to rediscover her motivation.
+After tennis returned from its novel coronavirus hiatus, Kenin pushed through training to rediscover her motivation.

 After the loss to Azarenka, she trusted the most elemental part of her game — Kenin is a problem-solver at her core — and found her rhythm through a series of three-set victories.
 By contrast, Kvitova, her opponent Thursday, moved through the draw like a shark, without dropping a set.
 Kenin’s wins were noisy.